 • The red and green lights indicate the aircraft’s lateral orientation, helping identify its direction.
 The red light on the left wing (port side) and the green light on the right wing (starboard side) are visible 110° forward on their respective sides of the aircraft’s nose.

 • The white tail light indicates the aircraft’s rear position and is visible 140° behind the aircraft.
+It should be mounted as far aft as practicable on the tail.

 The chromaticity of these lights (aviation red, green, and white) is defined by the International Commission on Illumination (CIE) standards, ensuring consistency worldwide.